Photo Credit: Timothy Erau, Uganda

 The WASH Foundation, an evolution of Clean the World Foundation renewed and strengthened its commitment to the Merikit community in Tororo, Uganda, during the recent celebration of International Day of the Girl Child and a separate 3-day event focused on our WASH (water, sanitation, and hygiene) programming.
 Topics highlighted during both events included proper handwashing techniques and practices; menstrual health and hygiene for school-aged girls; and healthy breastfeeding practices and nutrition for mothers and mothers-to-be.
 Read more

 The following testimonials capture our impact in Uganda.

 “In 2019, we started with a needs assessment, and we found out that 40% of the girls were missing classes.
 There was lack of knowledge…there were a lot of myths around menstrual hygiene.
-[Since Clean the World Foundation introduced its WASH programming in the Merikit community], absenteeism in school has dropped from 40% to 5%”. – Mebra Lwabaayi, Project Coordinator, Clean the World Foundation
+[Since The WASH Foundation introduced its WASH programming in the Merikit community], absenteeism in school has dropped from 40% to 5%”. – Mebra Lwabaayi, Project Coordinator, The WASH Foundation

 “They have introduced washing that has helped us get rid of other diseases like diarrhea, cholera, and typhoid.
 Now we have clean water [and] they introduced for us liquid soap which has helped us to wash our hands frequently.” – Sarah Benita, Student at St. Richard Primary School